konstin/capybara/readme.md

 }
 ```

-Finally, we need to generate an extrypoint for module/package on the target site.
-This is done by calling capybara_init!
+We also need to generate an extrypoint for module/package on the target site.
+This is done by calling `capybara_init!`
 with the name of module/package and the names of the structs to generate classes form.

 ```rust